Zacharyjpeter/coding-journal/journal.md

 <br>
 <br>
 <h3>12.23.22 - Day 33</h3>
 <strong>Reviewed:</strong> The difference between RGB, HSL, and hex code.
 RGB uses 0-255 to represent no color to max color.
-HSL uses 360, %, % to represent (color wheel direction in degrees, percent of max color, and percent of contrast).
+HSL uses 360, %, % to represent (color wheel position in degrees, percent of max color, and percent of contrast).
 Each one functions different but achieves the same goal.
 Hex code uses #00FF00 where each number pair represents red, green, and blue.
 <br>
 <br>
 <strong>Learned:</strong> How to use and manipulate color transition using linear gradient.
 Added gradients to marker project.